nyu-mhealth/Team-Manual/README.md

 - [Github/Git/Git Desktop](Github, Git Desktop, and Git.md)
 - [Slack](How We Communicate.md)

+**Optional - Check if Needed**
+- [IRB Certification - NYU (CITI)](https://www.citiprogram.org/) - Please select the social behavior research option.
+Once you complete, please email your certificate to Avigail and/or Sasha.

 **Optional - Request Access**
 *Access will be given based on the research/projects you work on - but request access to anything you would like to explore!*
 - [Survos](https://survos.com/)